freenas/freenas-docs/userguide/sharing.rst

-To configure Time Machine on the Mac OS X client, go to :menuselection:`System Preferences --> Time Machine` which will open the screen shown in
+To configure Time Machine on the Mac OS X client, go to :menuselection:`System Preferences --> Time Machine` which opens the screen shown in
 :numref:`Figure %s <config_tm_osx>`.
-Click "ON" and a pop-up menu will show the %brand% system as a backup option.
+Click :guilabel:`ON` and a pop-up menu shows the %brand% system as a backup option.
 In our example, it is listed as *backup_user1 on "freenas"*.
-Highlight the entry representing the %brand% system and click the "Use Backup Disk" button.
-A connection bar will open and will prompt for the user account's password--in this example, the password that was set for the *user1* account.
+Highlight the %brand% system and click :guilabel:`Use Backup Disk`.
+A connection bar opens and prompts for the user account's password--in this example, the password that was set for the *user1* account.

 .. _config_tm_osx: